 Architecture Overview

-ParticleDB is a hybrid transactional/analytical processing (HTAP) database written entirely in Rust.
+ParticleDB is a hybrid transactional/analytical processing (HTAP) database.
 A single process serves both OLTP point lookups and OLAP analytical queries over the same data, eliminating the need for separate ETL pipelines between operational and analytical systems.

 System Architecture